Do I need bunion surgery?

 There are around 130 different procedures for bunion surgery.
 Your surgeon will decide what procedure is performed depending on your bunion, but it typically involves;

 - Removal of bunion

 - Releasing tight ligaments, capsule and tightening loose ligaments

 - Cutting and realigning first metatarsal bone with fixation(K-wire or screws)

 - Additional procedure may be warranted to correct the big toe

-Operation usually takes an hour or slightly more, and at the end of operation your foot is dressed with a bandage or plaster cast.
+The operation usually takes an hour or slightly more, and at the end of the operation, your foot is dressed with a bandage or plaster cast.

 Your surgeon also asks what medications you are on during preoperative consultation and give you an instruction;